telerik/teststudio-docs/docs/troubleshooting-guide/scheduling-issues-tg/unscheduled-test-runs.md

 ## SOLUTION

-To solve such misbehavior remove manually the scheduled jobs stored on the machine which hosts the Scheduling Server.
-The scheduled run jobs are stored as files in the ScheduleStorage directory and the easiest way is to delete all these in the respective folder.
+To solve such misbehavior remove manually the scheduled jobs stored on the machine which acts as the Scheduling Server.
+The scheduled run jobs are stored as files in the Scheduling service directory and the easiest way to address the misbehavior is to delete all files in the respective folder.
 Then restart the Scheduling service.

-The location of the ScheduleStorage directory depends on your configuration:
+The location of the Scheduling service directory depends on your configuration:

-- If the Scheduling Service is running as a service on a 32 bit machine:
+- If you are using the scheduling configuration with installed Test Studio Services, you have to look at the service account folder at:

-    *C:\Windows\System32\config\systemprofile\AppData\Roaming\Telerik\TestStudio\Scheduler\ScheduleStorage*
+__C:\Windows\ServiceProfiles\LocalService\AppData\Roaming\Telerik\TestStudio\Scheduler\ScheduleStorage__

-- If the Scheduling Service is running as a service on a 64 bit machine:
+- If you are using the local setup, by default it will be located at:

-    *C:\Windows\Syswow64\config\systemprofile\AppData\Roaming\Telerik\TestStudio\Scheduler\ScheduleStorage*
+__C:\Users\\\<yourUserName>\AppData\Roaming\Telerik\TestStudio\Scheduler\ScheduleStorage__

-- If the Scheduling Service is running as a user:
+>**Note:**

-    *%appdata%\Telerik\TestStudio\Scheduler\ScheduleStorage*
+> <br>

->**Note:** Deleting all of the files in the respective folder will remove all scheduled jobs from your scheduling server!
+> Deleting all of the files in that folder will remove all scheduled jobs from your scheduling server!